adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 ## The workflow

-You've added your first file now it's time to look at how you would use this day to day.
+You've added your first file, now it's time to look at how you would use this day to day.
 An important thing to note is that you never want to edit the original files, but always edit only those managed by **chezmoi**.

 Go ahead and make a change in `.local/share/chezmoi/dot_zshrc` and then run